Death-Z/Death-Z/README.md

 - 🏁 I started learning programming in `2018`.
 - 💻 My first programming language was Python, but I don’t program in it anymore.
 - 🖤 I love helping people to start programming and giving tips.
-- 🎲 Fun fact: I love play rhythm games and listening to lofi songs.
+- 🎲 Fun fact: I love play rhythm games and listening to lo-fi songs.

 ### My Projects ⚙️